Girl with a Pearl Earring(Meisje met de parel)

 (from Quentin Buvelot, "COLLECTING HISTORY: ON DES TOMBE, DONOR OF VERMEER'S GIRL WITH A PEARL EARRING" in the Mauritshuis Bulletin, volume 17, no. 1, March 2004)

 The signature of the Girl with a Pearl Earring is located on the upper left corner.
-It was painted with a lighter toned pigment over the dark background but is usually not visible in reproductions.
+It was painted with a lighter toned pigment over the dark background but it is so faint that many spectators do not notice it and it is usually not visible in reproductions.
 Vermeer used light toned signatures in other paintings as well.
 The style too, is comparable to other signatures by the artist.
-Although the pigments of the signature cannot be analyzed due to the abraded paint layer, the Mauritshuis, where the painting is now housed, has always maintained that it is authentic.
+Although the pigments of the signature cannot be analyzed due to the abraded paint layer, the Mauritshuis, where the painting is permanently housed, has always maintained that it is authentic.

-Nonetheless, Vermeer scholars have proposed a wide variety of Dutch and foreign models including, traditionally, the Beatrice Cenci by the Italian painter Guido Reni.* While such a connection may appear far fetched, Vermeer certainly knew the Beatrice Cenci story which had captured Europe's collective imagination.
-He could have easily seen one of the many copies of Reni's original or engravings which circulated throughout Europe.
+Nonetheless, Vermeer scholars have proposed a wide variety of Dutch and foreign models including, traditionally, the Beatrice Cenci by the Italian painter Guido Reni.* While such a connection may appear far fetched, Vermeer certainly knew the Beatrice Cenci story which had captured Europe's collective imagination and he could have seen one of the many copies of Reni's original or engravings which circulated throughout Europe.

 Beatrice, the daughter of the rich and powerful Francesco Cenci, suffered from her father's mistreatment.
 Violent and dissolute, he imprisoned Beatrice and her stepmother in the Castle of Petrella Salto, near Rieti.
 With the blessing of her stepmother and two brothers, all of whom shared her exasperation at his continued abuse, Beatrice murdered her father in 1598.
 She was apprehended and, after a trial that riveted the attention of the citizens of Rome, condemned to death at the order of Pope Clement VIII, who may have been motivated by the hope of confiscating the assets of the family.
 In the presence of an enormous crowd, Beatrice was decapitated in the Ponte Sant'Angelo in September of 1599, instantly becoming a symbol of innocence oppressed.